p3javier/medusa-sanity/README.md

-# Sanity 🐶🐱 Pets\*Project
+# Sanity Medusa Events Project

-Congratulations, you have now installed the template 🐶🐱 Pets\*Project studio, an open source real-time content editing environment connected to the Sanity backend.
+This project was made with the intention of being the backend of Medusa Events company's website [https://medusa.events/].

 Here are some features that we already have set up so you can explore at your own pace: